NCAR/PyConform/README.rst

 suitable for publication according to a defined publication standard.

 :AUTHORS: Sheri Mickelson, Kevin Paul
-:COPYRIGHT: 2016, University Corporation for Atmospheric Research
+:Copyright 2017, University Corporation for Atmospheric Research
 :LICENSE: See the LICENSE.rst file for details

 Send questions and comments to Kevin Paul (kpaul@ucar.edu) or